ourworldventures/ourworld_books_OLD/content/oursource/opensource.md

 ![](img/opensource.png)

-> TODO: (vic) write something about why opensource in relation to sovereignity and other benefits...

 Open Source is one of the main components necessary to develop healthy, equitable and safe digital solutions that can address societal challenges.
 Open Source enables what closed systems hinder: designing with the user, developing towards public good, rapid prototyping, the culture of sharing, transparent peer review, and unobstructed multinational collaboration.

 Raising awareness of Open Source; strengthening the policy environment for supporting and developing Open Source solutions; engaging startup and entrepreneurship ecosystems to consider Open Source as a viable approach and business model to develop products; and discovering and developing digital public goods is a priority of OurSource for the following reasons: